vdro/PAMO_Projekt/readme.md

 # Project contains two main processes.
-•	Process one: Request for Business Travel Approval
+- Process one: Request for Business Travel Approval
-•	Process two: Business Travel settlement
+-	Process two: Business Travel settlement

-Project Team:
+# Project Team:
-•	Lukasz Walenski s15585
+-	Lukasz Walenski s15585
-•	Tomasz Faldrowicz s16280
+-	Tomasz Faldrowicz s16280

-Develompent framework:
+# Develompent framework:
-Microsoft Power Platform
+- Microsoft Power Platform

-Project scope:
+# Project scope:
-•	Development of application and testing
+-	Development of application and testing
-•	Documentation
+-	Documentation
-•	AzureDevOps as a tool to monitor Development progress
+-	AzureDevOps as a tool to monitor Development progress
-•	real data usage
+-	real data usage

-Application can be run on any mobile devile(IOS/Android), can be also embeded into Microsoft Teams Also will contain features not used in process but for learning purpose Main goal of application is to replace typical document management effort in company via automation.
+- Application can be run on any mobile devile(IOS/Android), can be also embeded into Microsoft Teams
+- Also will contain features not used in process but for learning purpose
+- Main goal of application is to replace typical document management effort in company via automation.

-Basic Requirements:
+# Basic Requirements:
-•	Process one: Request for Business Travel Approval o	SharePoint list as a database o	User creates a Travel Approval with proper information o	Approval is sent to Manager, based on ActiveDirectory o	Manager can approve/deline, add comments o	After approval, notification is sent to User and next approval is sent to TravelExpenses Team for Final Approval
+-	Process one: Request for Business Travel Approval
+-	SharePoint list as a database
+-	User creates a Travel Approval with proper information o	Approval is sent to Manager, based on ActiveDirectory o	Manager can approve/deline, add comments o	After approval, notification is sent to User and next approval is sent to TravelExpenses Team for Final Approval